kangadrewie/libSystem/readme.md

 HOW TO USE

-	Libsys.py is a shell script that can be run in terminal or IDE.
+	Libsys.py is a python script that can be run in terminal or IDE.
 It's functionality ranges from
 		- Automatic ISBN Search retrieval using Open Library's RESTful API
 		- Manual Book Import
 		- Add/Edit/Delete Books